JohayerChowdury/Fitness-Tracker/README.md

 # Fitness-Tracker
-A web app to track fitness and health metrics.
+Using MERN stack, I created a web application to track fitness and health metrics.
-My first time using MERN stack:

 MongoDB as Database